eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 Then, in another terminal, run the first publisher, configured also with the profiles1.xml file.
-This Publisher will then be configured with ownership strenght value of 10.
+This Publisher will then be configured with ownership strength value of 10.

 .. code-block:: bash